tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Memory representation

 The following notes on the memory representation applies to the native code backend's representation.
-I'm not sure how closures are represented in the Zinc Abstract Machine.
+As far as I can tell, closures are represented the same way in the Zinc Abstract Machine.
+Itmust be so at least to some degree forthe sake of the FFI where OCaml values can be manipulated.

 OCaml uses a uniform memory representation where any value is represented as a single machine word.
 Unboxed values (integers, etc.) are distinguished from